 While the Retirement Sum is something you must hit for your CPF LIFE plan, the Basic Healthcare Sum is more of a good to have…

 It’s NOT a must for you to meet it.

 So it’s OK if you can’t hit the BHS for your cohort!

 Should You Do a MediSave Contribution and Top Up MediSave to Hit the BHS?

 You’re not required to top up with cash to fulfil the BHS when you make your first withdrawal at age 55 or when the BHS is fixed for you at age 65.

 Should I Top Up MediSave to Hit the BHS / CPF MediSave Cap?

 Now, just like how we’ve always been saying that you shouldn’t let CPF LIFE be your entire retirement portfolio, the same goes for your healthcare expenses!

-Treat the Basic Healthcare Sum like a bonus to supplement the various safety nets you’ve set in place to take care of you in the event that you fall sick.
+Treat the Basic Healthcare Sum like a bonus to supplement the safety nets you’ve set to take care of yourself if you fall sick.